Curiosity is lying in wait for every secret.

 Coen is following orders (he is in charge of the stove, which is a boy’s toy that needs to be handled according to a manual and doesn’t – like any woman’s toy – just work).

 I see no fusing of the grains.
-No pancake is formed – just lose grains in a frying pan that are turning dangerously black.
+No pancake is formed – just loose grains in a frying pan that are turning dangerously black.
 I can’t figure out what I may have missed when watching other women prepare this, so I really can’t think of other ways to experiment.”Well, this isn’t going to work.
 Let’s ask Lucia to show us,” I suggest and thoroughly scrub the pan to remove the black layer.

 “Well, this isn’t going to work.
 Let’s ask Lucia to show us,” I suggest and thoroughly scrub the pan to remove the black layer.